Kapurthala State: Origin

-According to mythology, Krishna's descendant Gaj built the fort of Gajni, and lost his life in a battle against a joint Roman-Khorasani army.
-His son Salibahan established the city of Sialkot, and started the Shak era after defeating the Shaks in 78 CE.

 After the Muslim conquest of Punjab, his descendants migrated to the Jaisalmer area, where they came to be known as Kalal tribe.
 After Alauddin Khalji's conquest of Jaisalmer, some of the former ruling Kalchuri Kalal tribe people migrated to Tarn Taran district.
 In the 17th century, they joined Guru Hargobind's army.
 Ganda Singh of this family raided Lahore, whose governor Dilawar Khan persuaded him to join the Lahore army, and assigned him the fief of Ahlu and some other villages.
 Ganda Singh Kalal's son Sadhu (or Sadho) Singh Kalal lived in Ahlu, because of which the family came to be known as Ahluwalia.
 The descendants of Sadhu Singh Kalal through his son Gopal Singh Kalal (who was the grandfather of Jassa Singh Kalal) established the royal family of Kapurthala.
 The British administrator Lepel Griffin (1873) dismissed this account as spurious.
 The Sikh author Gian Singh, in his Twarikh Raj Khalsa (1894), wrote that the Ahluwalia family adopted the Kalal caste identity much before Sadhu Singh.

 The ruling dynasty of Kapurthala originated in the Ahluwalia misl.
 The Ahluwalia misl rose to prominence under Jassa Singh Ahluwalia, who was the first person to use the name "Ahluwalia".
 Originally known as Jassa Singh Kalal, he styled himself as Ahluwalia after his ancestral village of Ahlu and belonged to the Kalal community.
 He is regarded as the founder of the Kapurthala State.
+The Kalals later underwent Sanskritisation and adopted the new term Ahluwalia for themselves and their low-caste origin became obscured.